Frozen935/openblue/README.md

-# ByteBlue Stack Local Build Guide (with mbed TLS Enabled)
+# OpenBlue Stack Local Build Guide (with mbed TLS Enabled)

 This project is an independent module extracted from the Zephyr Bluetooth subsystem, built using GNU Make.
-It currently enables mbed TLS by default (CONFIG_BYTEBLUE_CRYPTO_USE_MBEDTLS=y) and supports "system-first, fallback-to-local" dependency handling to ensure stable compilation of demos even in clean environments.
+It currently enables mbed TLS by default (CONFIG_OPENBLUE_CRYPTO_USE_MBEDTLS=y) and supports "system-first, fallback-to-local" dependency handling to ensure stable compilation of demos even in clean environments.

 ## Environment Dependencies
 - gcc (recommended) or clang